PipelineAI/pipeline/docs/quickstart/docker/README.md

 ```
 Notes:
 * Ignore the following warning: `WARNING: Your kernel does not support swap limit capabilities or the cgroup is not mounted.
 Memory limited without swap.`
+* If you are creating your own model from the scikit example above - and not parallelizing Scikit-learn during training time - you may not need the `--start-cmd-extra-args` argument unless you're seeing [THIS](https://stackoverflow.com/questions/44664900/oserror-errno-28-no-space-left-on-device-docker-but-i-have-space) issue with "No space left on device Docker"
 * For GPU-based models, make sure you specify `--start-cmd=nvidia-docker` - and make sure you have `nvidia-docker` installed!
-* If you are creating your own model from the samples above, you may not need the `--start-cmd-extra-args` argument above

 ## View the Training Logs
 ```